-Transfer students must provide evidence of completion (official transcript indicating completion) of the Texas Common Core prior to admission to Concordia in order to have it satisfy Concordia's core requirements.
+Transfer students must provide an official transcript indicating completion of the Texas Common Core prior to admission to Concordia in order to have it satisfy Concordia's core requirements.

 See your admissions counselor or Center Dean for more information.

 Credit by Exam